-When dealing with personal and emotive details of this nature, confidentiality must be always maintained since the allegations or suspicions may prove to be unfounded.
+When dealing with personal and emotive details of this nature, confidentiality must be maintained at all times since the allegations or suspicions may prove to be unfounded.
 Notes and records should be kept in a secure place and shared only with those who need to know about the incident or allegation.

-A sensitive approach should be taken with the accused to explain why an investigation must take place and to reassure them that the matter will be handled discreetly and even-handedly by Mentoring Plus.
+A sensitive approach should be taken with the accused to explain why an investigation has to take place and to reassure them that the matter will be handled discreetly and even-handedly by Mentoring Plus.